 What to expect from your first lesson

-Before training starts, we line up in grade order, kneel and bow to the front of the dojo, the instructor, then to each other.
+Before training starts, we line up in grade order, kneel and bow to the front of the dojo, to the instructor, then to each other.
 One of the senior grades will lead the warm-up exercises.
 The lesson itself consists of kihon (fundamental techniques), kata (forms) and kumite (partner work) to develop techniques.
 Beginners will be introduced to the range of karate techniques gradually with the emphasis being on developing coordination and big movements.
 The class ends with another formal, kneeling bow.Read more

 How often to attend classes